Demo Request

 Today, legacy SSPM can’t keep up with SaaS sprawl.
 The SaaS Security Gap is getting wider, far exceeding the breaking point of acceptable risk.

-Here are all the things legacy SSPMs don’t account for:
+Here are all the things happening in your SaaS that legacy SSPMs don’t account for:

 • Shadow apps: who’s using them, how they’re authenticating, and what apps they’re connected to.